CSUChico-CSCI340/CSCI340-Course-Materials/Syllabus.md

 + Exams 40% of course grade (1 midterm and a final)

-+ Programming Projects 55% of course grade
++ Programming Projects 60% of course grade

-+ Practice Problems 5% (If non exist then will become part of Programming Projects percentage)
++ Lecture Attendance can improve/lower your grade (see above)

-+ Lecture & Lab Attendance can improve/lower your grade (see above)
++ Lab Attendance - up to 5%, I'll have an attendance sheet in the lab for those who come to lab regularly and make use of the lab time to ask me questions.
+I will consider giving up to 5% of credit for this.

 ###Grading Meetings